haydenliu/ml-book-d0693/content/pages/index.md

           ### Recognizing Faces with Support Vector Machine

-          Support vector machine searches for a decision boundary in order to separate data from different classes.
+          Support vector machine searches for a decision boundary to separate data from different classes.
 You will implement the algorithm and apply it to face recognition.
       - content: |-
           ### Content is King